toadlyBroodle/spam-bot-3000/README.md

 		- ignore posts by marking them in dump file with "-" prefix
 	- praw.errors.HTTPException handling
 	- write all activity to log (log.txt)
-- Twitter
+- twitter
 	- maintain separate jobs for different promotion projects
 	- update user status
 	- unfollow users who don't reciprocate your follow
 	- scan twitter for list of custom queries, dump results in local file (twit_scrape_dump.txt)
 		- scan continuously or in overwatch mode
+	- optional bypassing of proprietary twitter APIs and their inherent limitations
 	- promotion abilities
         - tweepy api
 		    - follow original posters
 		    - favorite relevant tweets
 		    - direct message relevant tweets
 		    - reply to relevant tweets with random promotional tweet from file (twit_promos.txt)
-        - in browser
+        - Selenium GUI browser
-            - favorite, follow, reply to scraped results directly in browser to thwart api limits
+            - favorite, follow, reply to scraped results while bypassing API limits
         - ignore tweets by marking them in dump file with "-" prefix
 	- script for new keyword, hashtag research by gleening scraped results
 	- script for filtering out irrelevant keywords, hashtags, screen names
 	- script for automating scraping, filtering, and spamming only most relevant results
 	- relatively graceful exception handling
 	- write all activity to log (log.txt)
+- facebook
+	- zero reliance on proprietary facebook APIs and their inherent limitations
+	- Selenium GUI browser agent
+	- scrape public and private user profiles for keywords
+		- note: access to private data requires login to authorized account with associated access
+	- scrape public and private group feeds for keywords

 ## dependencies
 - install dependencies you probably don't have already, errors will show up if you're missing any others